moda-gov-tw/RXCA/README.md

 ## Setup

-To fully run this project, you need to get the three submodules up and running separately.\
+To fully run this project, you need to get the two submodules up and running separately.\
 Detailed setup instructions can be found in the README of each submodule.

 ## Demo